Last updated 5th July, 2018

 Michael Streed has addressed the concerns of many forensic artists by developing his own software and customized training program (SketchCop Facette) which refocuses attention back where he thinks it is most important; the witness interview.
 His training drills down into the important aspects of such an interview.

 Whether an image is being created by hand or by computer software, obtaining accurate and useful information from a witness is the foundation for this process.
-Michael Streed discusses using known psychological techniques such as cognitive interviews, ensuring the witness is not being led in their descriptions of a suspect, and using techniques to aid memory and recall.
+Michael Streed discusses using known psychological techniques such as cognitive interviews, ensuring the witness is not being led in their descriptions of a suspect and using techniques to aid memory and recall.

 Michael Streed writes in an engaging and flowing manner making this book easy and enjoyable to read.
 Each page contains more information, a new insight, a new case study and detail that keeps your interest and attention.
-When discussing cases he has worked on, many include his police sketches alongside a photo of the perpetrator, bringing to life his discussions and allowing you to look more closely at the police sketch, the similarities and differences to the photo of the suspect.
+When discussing cases he has worked on, many include his police sketches alongside a photo of the perpetrator, bringing to life his discussions and allowing you to look more closely at the police sketch, the similarities, and differences to the photo of the suspect.

-In doing so you realise just how complex this process is.
+In doing so you realize just how complex this process is.
 The name ‘SketchCop’ for Michael Streed is very fitting.
 It is clear how his police experience has been used and merged with his artistic talent.

 “Probing the minds of victims and eyewitnesses is a delicate balance of pop-psychology and modern-day criminology….if not handled properly, a botched interview also can foster an atmosphere of mistrust and risk further trauma to your victim.”